Prepare & Share @ CTS

 - We all know life happens!
 If the group is at risk of falling apart, but one of the family units still wants to be active, please let us know so we can potentially find another family unit with whom they can share.

 Is transportation for grocery shopping an issue for you or do you need to borrow cooking equipment?

 HSHC would like to help.
 Contact us and we will look to connect you with others in the CTS community.

 Would you like to learn more about our activities around CTS or have some ideas that would contribute to the overall health of the seminary community?
-Contact Karen Webster by e-mail, phone/text (470) 228-1682, swing by our office (#207 Richards Center), and/or set up a time to meet with us.
+Contact Karen Webster by e-mail, phone/text (470) 228-1682, and/or set up a time to meet with us (online or perhaps outside if the weather is good).
 We would love to speak with you!